Support Services Following a Crisis or Significant Event

 As details about tragedies unfold, you may have a wide range of thoughts, feelings and reactions and every individual will differ in their responses and support needed.

-Those in marginalized communities and who have experienced past traumas are particularly impacted by multiple layers, including hate-based violence, institutional oppression, deaths, losses, interpersonal violence or other assaults, you may be experiencing memories and feelings from those events and have increased symptoms now.
+Those in marginalized communities and who have experienced past traumas are particularly impacted by the multiple and cumulative impacts, including hate-based violence, institutional oppression, deaths, losses, interpersonal violence or other assaults, you may be experiencing memories and feelings from those events and have increased symptoms now.

 For very public traumas, even those who have not directly experienced the crisis may be affected.